-Copies of the plans were provided to the Salem Housing Authority and Salem Public Library for public viewing and copies were available at the Department of Planning & Community Development.
-Copies of the plan were provided to the members of the Citizens Advisory Committee via email.
-The plan was made available for download on www.salem.com.
+Copies of the plans are provided to the Salem Housing Authority and Salem Public Library for public viewing and copies are available at the Department of Planning & Community Development.
+Copies of the plan are provided to the members of the Citizens Advisory Committee via email.
+The plan is made available for download on www.salem.com.

-Copies of the draft plans were available for attendees of the public hearing.
+Copies of the draft plans are made available for all attendees of the public hearing.
 Copies of the draft plans were provided to the Salem City Council.
-The City Council approved the submission of the Application for Federal Assistance on May 24, 2018.
+The City Council will be asked to approve submission of the Application for Federal Assistance.